KarthikT23/bh1750_for_ESP-IDF/README.md

 # bh1750_for_ESP-IDF
-An updated and simplified BH1750 library for esp-idf v4.4+ This library provides support for the ambient light sensor which uses I2C
+An updated and simplified BH1750 library for esp-idf v4.4+ <br>
+This library provides support for the ambient light sensor which uses I2C

 This library currently supports the esp-idf platform only [v4.4+]